aaryatopiwala/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](Images/lab28.PNG)

 The bug in the original code is the fact that the original array in the parameter `arr` was overwritten with the `newArray`.
 It should be noted that when an array is initialized, it is filled with the default values of that type.
 An `int[]` is filled with 0s.
 Consequently, the value at all indices in `arr` is changed to 0.
 Then `arr` is return.
 This is the reason why the symptom shows that the acutal value was 0.
-In the fixed code, the values of `newArray` are changed, and `newArray` is returned, fixing the bug.
+In the fixed code, the values of `newArray` are updated with values of `arr` in reverse, and then `newArray` is returned, fixing the bug.

 ## Bug 2